-Lead times for manufacturing may take 2+ months from point of accepting the quote, however this may be negotiated upon and subject to product selections, scale, our workload and your own deadline.
+We do not mass produce nor pre-fabricate our joinery.
+We manufacture everything from scratch so lead times may take 2+ months from point of accepting the quote, however this may be negotiated upon and subject to product selections, scale, our workload and your own deadline.

-Best practice is confirming your job by paying a deposit of 10% during the first stage of construction which will lock your job into our schedule.
+Best practice is confirming your job by paying a deposit during the first stage of construction which will lock in your job.

 Delivery is included our installation estimates.